antoinepryy/TDA602-language-based-security/README.md

 ```

-We also have to bring some changes to our main function in order to use safe-threaded functions :
+We also have to bring some changes to our main function in order to replace unsafe methods by their patched versions functions:

 ```java